Millions of low-income Americans to get up to $50 subsidies for their monthly Internet bills under newly finalized U.S. program

 ‘It shouldn’t take a pandemic’: Coronavirus exposes Internet inequality among U.S. students as schools close their doors

 The FCC’s new emergency broadband benefit is intended to provide at least a short-term boost for these Americans while expanding the number of families who are eligible for some federal support.
 More than 33 million may be able to obtain the monthly aid, according to Free Press, a public-interest advocacy group, which said the number probably will be higher.
+Those eligible include families whose income is no greater than 135 percent of the federal poverty guidelines and others who participate in programs such as reduced school lunches.

 The discounts are limited to one per household.
 Some families also may be eligible for a one-time credit of $100 to help them purchase a device to access broadband service.
 They will have to apply to receive the aid, which will be paid directly to Internet providers that register with the U.S. government and obtain permission to participate.
 Companies are not required to accept the benefits under the program.

-AT&T, CenturyLink, Charter, Comcast, Frontier, T-Mobile and Verizon did not immediately commit to accepting the emergency benefits, although many companies and their trade groups have said in recent days they support the FCC’s work and intend to review its new implementing rules.
+AT&T said Friday morning it intends to participate.
+CenturyLink, Charter, Comcast, Frontier, T-Mobile and Verizon did not immediately commit to accepting the emergency benefits, although many companies and their trade groups have said in recent days they support the FCC’s work and intend to review its new implementing rules.
 The FCC voted unanimously late Thursday to start the program.

 “Closing the affordability gap is vital to ensuring everyone has a chance to get ahead and participate in society,” said Ron Wyden (D-Ore.), the Senate architect of the program.
 He said he hopes to either extend the benefit or revise other government programs to provide families with a more lasting digital safety net.